tiny-bow/ribbon-language/plan.md

 # Unified Architecture for the Ribbon Compiler & Runtime

 This document outlines a refined, unified architectural vision for the Ribbon compiler and its hot-reloading capabilities.
-The central goals are to achieve best-in-class performance through **parallel and incremental compilation** while enabling a uniquely powerful and safe **live state migration** system for hot-reloading, all built upon Ribbon's core language principles.
+The central goals are to achieve best-in-class performance through **parallel and incremental compilation** while enabling a uniquely powerful and safe **live state migration** system for hot-reloading.

-This plan implements a robust, cryptographically-sound model for interface identity, which serves as the foundation for both compiler incrementality and runtime type safety.
+This plan moves away from a strictly bottom-up implementation order towards a **vertical slice** strategy.
+This ensures that at each stage of development, core components have the necessary high-level context to be implemented robustly, avoiding the architectural friction of building low-level pieces in isolation.

 ## Part 1: A Parallel and Incremental Compiler